-- It’s not hard to get vitamin E as a vegan, very good sources are animal products to begin with.
+- It’s not hard to get vitamin E as a vegan, the best sources are plant products to begin with.

 - You’ll want to aim for at least 15 mg a day, which you can get in a serving or two of certain foods.

 - The very best foods for vitamin E are sunflower seeds and almonds.
 Nuts and seeds in general are good vitamin E sources.

 Vitamin E is one of the more well-known antioxidants, which is a group of vitamins that are known to fight inflammation, heart disease, and even certain types of cancers.

 Other than certain types of fish, all the best vitamin E sources are plants, so most people don’t struggle getting enough vitamin E.

 I’ve created a few different tables of the best vegan vitamin E sources on this page.

 The RDA for adults is 15 mg per day.
 That’s a minimum per day, and should be easy to get without special preparation.

 With that being said, vitamin E deficiency is very uncommon because it can be found in significant quantities in a variety of foods, as you’ll see shortly.